-Join Adam Wilbert for an in-depth discussion in this video Using the exercise files, part of Access 2010: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Using the exercise files, part of Access 2010: Forms and Reports.

 If you have access to the Exercise Files for this course, you can put them on…your Desktop, as I've done here, or anywhere else you want.…I'll double-click on this Exercise folder and you'll see that I've organized the…exercises into folders for Chapter.…Within each folder are the files for each movie.…For some movies, I've included a completed version for you to review.…Now, if you don't have access to the Exercise Files you can follow along…with your own databases.…

 - Designing for the end user

 - Organizing form elements

 - Adding charts

 - Creating a main menu

 - Building reports from wizards and queries

 - Printing reports